-I will allow infinite graphs, but will restrict attention to finite graphs wherever that's convenient.
-The graphs associated to finite state automata, abstract syntax trees, and computational paths of processes guaranteed to terminate are all finite.
-The tree of computational paths of a non-terminating process is infinite.
+We'll stick to finite graphs.
+This covers the graphs associated to finite state automata, abstract syntax trees, and computational paths of processes guaranteed to terminate.
+It excludes computational paths of some non-terminating processes, which is unfortunate, but the theory of finite graphs is much simpler.